git-ecosystem/git-credential-manager/docs/architecture.md

 For authentication using Microsoft Accounts or Azure Active Directory, things are a little different.
-The `MicrosoftAuthentication` component is present in the core `Core` assembly, rather than bundled with a specific host provider.
+The `MicrosoftAuthentication` component is present in the `Core` core assembly, rather than bundled with a specific host provider.
 This was done to allow any service that may wish to in the future integrate with Microsoft Accounts or Azure Active Directory can make use of this reusable authentication component.

 ## Asynchronous programming

-GCM Core makes use of the `async`/`await` model of .NET and C# in almost all parts of the codebase where appropriate as usually requests end up going to the network at some point.
+GCM makes use of the `async`/`await` model of .NET and C# in almost all parts of the codebase where appropriate as usually requests end up going to the network at some point.